ElegantEngineeringTech/laravel-media/README.md

 ### Custom Conversions

-Conversions can be anything—a variant of a file, a transcription of a video, a completely new file, or even just a string.
+Conversions can be anything: a variant of a file, a transcription of a video, a completely new file, or even just a string.

 You can use built-in presets or define your own custom conversion.
 To create a custom conversion, use the `MediaConversionDefinition` class: